pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 To migrate only the incrementable data of the source database to TiDB Cloud, choose **Incremental data migration**.
 In this case, the migration job does not migrate the existing data of the source database to TiDB Cloud, but only migrates ongoing changes of the source database to TiDB Cloud.

-For instructions about incremental data migration, see [Incremental data migration](/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md).
+For detailed instructions about incremental data migration, see [Migrate Incremental Data from MySQL-Compatible Databases to TiDB Cloud Using Data Migration](/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md).

 ## Step 4: Choose the objects to be migrated